nopedawn/CTF/LACTF24/aplet321/README.md

 }
 ```

 It first prints a greeting message, then reads a line of input from the user.
-If the input length is more than 5 characters, it checks for the occurrence of the words `pretty` and `please` in the input.
-If the word `please` is found, it further checks for the word `flag`.
-If `flag` is also found and the sum of the occurrences of `pretty` and `please` equals 54 (`0x36` in hexadecimal) and the difference between the occurrences of `pretty` and `please` equals -24 (`-0x18` in hexadecimal), it prints a message and executes the command `cat flag.txt`.
+If the input length is more than 5 characters, it checks for the occurrence of the words "pretty" and "please" in the input.
+If the word "please" is found, it further checks for the word "flag".
+If "flag" is also found and the sum of the occurrences of "pretty" and "please" equals 54 (`0x36` in hexadecimal) and the difference between the occurrences of "pretty" and "please" equals -24 (`-0x18` in hexadecimal), it prints a message and executes the command `cat flag.txt`.
 If these conditions are not met, it prints a refusal message.
 If the input length is 5 characters or less, it prints a message indicating that the user is being rude.
 The function returns 0 before it ends.

 `solver.py` <br>